Heartburn (film)

-Heartburn is a 1986 American comedy drama film directed and produced by Mike Nichols, starring Meryl Streep and Jack Nicholson.
-The screenplay, written by Nora Ephron, is based on her novel of the same name, a semi-autobiographical account of her marriage to Carl Bernstein.
-The film marked the debuts of both Natasha Lyonne and Kevin Spacey.
+Heartburn is a 1986 American romantic comedy-drama film produced and directed by Mike Nichols, starring Meryl Streep and Jack Nicholson.
+The screenplay by Nora Ephron is based on her 1983 novel, a semi-autobiographical account of her marriage to Carl Bernstein.
+The film marked the debuts of Natasha Lyonne and Kevin Spacey.

 The song "Coming Around Again" was written and performed by Carly Simon, and became one of her biggest hits.
 The song reached No. 18 on the Billboard Hot 100 and No. 5 on the Billboard Adult Contemporary chart, and was soon followed by the album of the same name.
 The film was released in the United States on July 25, 1986.

 Plot

-Manhattan food writer Rachel Samstat and Washington, D.C. political columnist Mark Forman meet at a mutual friend's wedding.
+Manhattan food writer Rachel Samstat and Washington, D.C., political columnist Mark Forman meet at a mutual friend's wedding.
 Both have been married before and Mark has a reputation for being a serial womanizer.
-After a whirlwind courtship, the two marry, despite Rachel's reservations.
+Despite being warned, Rachel becomes involved with him.
+After a whirlwind courtship, the two organize to marry in a New York City apartment.
+However, Rachel has reservations.
+Several people, including her sister, her editor, his closest friends, her father, her therapist, and finally Mark convince her to go through with the ceremony.

-They purchase a dilapidated townhouse and Rachel struggles to adapt to being a wife in Washington's political high society.
+Mark and Rachel purchase a dilapidated townhouse, and she struggles to adapt to being a wife in Washington's political high society.
 The ongoing renovations of their house create some stress in Mark and Rachel's marriage, but they are brought closer together when she discovers she is pregnant.
 Rachel experiences a difficult labor in which the baby's life is briefly threatened, but she gives birth to a healthy baby girl, Annie.

-Soon after, Rachel discovers evidence of Mark's extramarital affair with socialite Thelma Rice during her pregnancy with her second child.
-She leaves him and takes their daughter to New York, where she moves in with her father and gets her job back as a food writer.
+Soon afterwards, Rachel discovers evidence of Mark's extramarital affair with socialite Thelma Rice during her pregnancy with her second child.
+She leaves him and takes their daughter to New York, where she moves in with her father.
+Going back to her old work, her boss Richard gives Rachel her job back as a food writer.